romestylez/fix-pubg/README.md

 # fix-pubg
-Using this video https://www.youtube.com/watch?v=jd9YLWUgOto from @LaubsterMedia inspired me to create a Powershell Script.
+After i saw this tweet -> https://twitter.com/LaubsterMedia/status/1749572275026919557 and the video https://www.youtube.com/watch?v=jd9YLWUgOto from @LaubsterMedia  i wanted to create a Powershell Script to kill the useless TslGame.exe.

 This script will terminate the TslGame.exe with the lowest working set usage.
+You can choose how long you want to wait until the TslGame.exe will be terminated.
+Also you can set your Steam installation path.

 All credits for finding this going to https://twitter.com/LaubsterMedia